 Of course, it would probably be more interesting if the map was laser-engraved on a tinted sapphire glass or something like that, but that would have also dramatically increased the timekeeper’s cost while making a deep dent in the brand’s expected profit margin.

 The dark grey strap is soft and comfortable and, featuring burgundy red contrast stitching that is echoed by elements of the same color on the dial and the case back cover, looks classy enough for this watch.
-It comes with stainless steel buckle that adds more, um, authenticity to this timekeeper, although some people may find it not particularly convenient.
+It comes with a stainless steel buckle that adds more, um, authenticity to this timekeeper, although some people may find it not particularly convenient.
 I would probably change it immediately for something better (like, say, a nice perforated leather strap with good water resistant padding and secure deployment clasp,) but that’s my personal preference, not something that needs to be done right away while increasing the timekeeper’s cost.

 The timekeeper, by the way, will be delivered in a nice presentation box (see below) that, too, features something that looks like an aluminum plaque with the same Vintage Rally map and all the usual branding that comes with it.